NimithB/SmartClassroom/README.md

 - **Intel DevCloud Access**: Optional, for those preferring to train models in the cloud.

 ## 🎛 Hardware Setup
-**Step 1**: Connect your **Arduino Uno Wi-Fi** to the computer via USB, preparing it for programming.
+**Step 1**: Connect your Arduino Uno Wi-Fi to the computer via USB, preparing it for programming.

 **Step 2**: Assemble **Sensors and Modules**:
-- Follow the detailed circuit diagram in `hardware_setup` to connect the ultrasonic sensor, ESP32-CAM, DHT sensor, LEDs, and buzzer to your Arduino.
+- connect the ultrasonic sensor, ESP32-CAM, DHT sensor, LEDs, and buzzer to your Arduino.
 - This step is crucial for the physical interaction part of the project.
+- //image

 ## 💾 Software Setup
 **Step 1**: **Arduino Configuration**:
    - Launch the Arduino IDE, selecting `Arduino Uno Wi-Fi` as your board.
-   - Through the Library Manager, install necessary libraries (e.g., `ESP32`, `DHT sensor` libraries), ensuring your software can communicate with the hardware seamlessly.
+   - Through the Library Manager, install necessary libraries (e.g., ESP32, DHT sensor libraries), ensuring your software can communicate with the hardware seamlessly.

 **Step 2**: **Intel AI Analytics Toolkit**:
    - Install the toolkit by following the guide at [Intel's official site](https://software.intel.com/content/www/us/en/develop/tools/oneapi/base-toolkit.html).
 This toolkit is the backbone of our AI functionalities.